mihirthatte/Realible-UDP/README.md

 ***Realibale UDP protocol***

-## To run the Application, first run make command which will compile and create executable files of client and server applications
+To run the Application, first run make command to compile and create executable files of client and server program
 ``` make ```

 ## Execute server -